mariesta/realtime-ably-next-prisma-planetscale/README.md

  - Prisma: JavaScript ORM to write queries
  - PlanetScale: a database-as-a-service offering free SQL databases

-## Downloading the project locally
+## Getting a local copy

 First, you need to fork this project to your own repository.
-It is important to not overwrite any code in *this* repository.
+It is important to not overwrite any code in **this** repository.

-Second, use git clone to download it to your computer.
+Second, use git clone for a local copy.

-## Install depencies
+## Installing dependencies

-Use, `npm install` or `yarn install` to get your dependencies.
+Use `npm install` or `yarn install` to install your dependencies.

 ## Starting the project